5/5/99 Tokyo Korakuen Hall

 Highlights of matches from10/2-10/17/99.

 10/17 Osaka Komyo AM Hall : 16 Man Secret Game.
-This is what WWF calls the Royal Rumble.
-It was hardly a great match, but no where near as bad as the WWF versions.
+This Royal Rumble was hardly a great match, but no where near as bad as the fake punching and rope grabbing that passes an hour in the WWF.

 10/24 Osaka Komyo AM Hall